zlogic/cybervision/README.md

 * If the filename ends with `.png`, this will save a PNG depth map file.
 * If the filename ends with `.jpg`, this will save a JPEG depth map file.

-⚠️ The optimal image size is 1024x1024 (or similar).
+**⚠️ Warning** The optimal image size is 1024x1024 (or similar).
 Using larger images will result in increased processing times, increased memory usage, and run into GPU hardware limitations.
 Smaller images might not have enough details.

+**⚠️ Warning** Structure-from-motion (attempting to reconstruct 3D images from a set of photos) works, but the results are often full of noise.
+Unfortunately, it requires either camera calibration, which depends on complicated math - a bit too much for me and out of my scope of expertise.

 ### GPU details